mlabs-haskell/cardano-open-oracle-protocol/README.md

 > Authentication tokens that are associated with an expired Certificate cannot be used in the Protocol.

 Since all the [Authentication
-tokens](coop-docs/02-plutus-protocol.md#auth-token) are sent in batch to a single UTxO held by the [Authenticator wallets](coop-docs/02-plutus-protocol.md#authenticator) we provide a convenience utility to redistribute these tokens in separate UTxOs:
+tokens](coop-docs/02-plutus-protocol.md#auth-token) are sent in a batch to a single UTxO held by the [Authenticator wallets](coop-docs/02-plutus-protocol.md#authenticator) we provide a convenience utility to redistribute these tokens in separate UTxOs (Bash function `coop-redist-auth`):

 ```sh
 coop-pab-cli redistribute-auth --auth-wallet $AUTH_PKH